 Surgical Technology, A.A.S.

 The Surgical Technologist (ST) is a highly respected, vital professional in contemporary health care.
 As a qualified surgical technologist, the NCCC Surgical Technology graduate will become credentialed as a Certified Surgical Technologist (CST) and find employment in many aspects of healthcare.
 The Commission on Accreditation of Allied Health Education Programs (CAAHEP) accredits the NCCC Surgical Technology program and graduates earn an AAS degree in Surgical Technology.
-The NCCC Surgical Technology program is four full-time semesters and combines classroom, on-campus laboratory experience and off-campus clinical experiences at hospitals in Niagara and Erie counties.
-NCCC offers the option of the jointly registered associate degree program with Erie County Community College (ECC) for the students living in Erie County.
+The NCCC Surgical Technology program is one full-time pre-requisite semester and three full-time Surgical Technology core course semesters and combines classroom and off-campus clinical experiences at hospitals in Niagara and Erie counties.

 Program Goals and Objectives

 - Provide students the opportunity to develop the skills necessary to function safely and efficiently in the clinical setting.

 - Perform as a competent entry-level surgical technologist in the cognitive, psychomotor, and affective learning domains.

 - Demonstrate and integrate the principles of asepsis into practice to protect the patient, self, and surgical team members in the perioperative stages.

 - Gain knowledge to successful be credentialed and employed as a Certified Surgical Technologist.